pkmn/engine/docs/PROTOCOL.md

 moves), which while vanishingly small as $N$ increases is still possible.
-However, both Pokémon Red and Pokémon Showdown use *pseudo*-random number generators and thus in order to find our way out of this potential infinite recursion we must strictly consider what is actually possibly with the RNG, and not just what is possible in theory.
+However, both Pokémon Red and Pokémon Showdown use *pseudo*-random number generators and thus in order to find our way out of this potential infinite recursion we must strictly consider what is actually possibly with the RNG, and not just what would be possible in theory.

 In Pokémon Showdown there are several frame advances between each call (e.g. a consequential roll to hit, an advance to retarget, etc) and setting up the RNG to accomplish arbitrary recursion is not